Tag: Organic Chemistry

 Conditions for protection and deprotection of MOM protecting group (methoxymethyl)

-Methoxymethyl is the simplest acetal protecting group for alcohols.
-This article covers mechanisms for MOM protection and deprotection, and examples.
+Methoxymethyl is the simplest acetal protecting group for alcohols. 🫡 Here’s what you’ll learn:

-MOM is quite common and similar to protecting groups such as THP, so it’s a “must-know” for students!
+👀 MOM is commonly used, and is similar to PGs like THP, so it’s a “must-know” for students!

 What is the MOM Protecting Group?